awesomedotnetcore/LambdaSharpTool/Docs/Module.md

 <i>Type:</i> List of [Pragma Definition](Module-Pragmas.md)
 </dd>

-<dt><code>Requires</code></dt>
+<dt><code>Using</code></dt>
 <dd>
-The <code>Requires</code> section specifies λ# modules that are required by this module.
-During the build phase, the manifests of the required modules are imported to validate their parameters and attributes.
-During the deploy phase, the required modules are automatically deployed when missing.
+The <code>Using</code> section specifies λ# modules that are used by this module.
+During the build phase, the manifests of the used modules are imported to validate their parameters and attributes.
+During the deploy phase, the used modules are automatically deployed when missing.

 <i>Required:</i> No

-<i>Type:</i> List of [Require Definition](Module-Requires.md)
+<i>Type:</i> List of [Using Definition](Module-Requires.md)
 </dd>

 <dt><code>Secrets</code></dt>